, ,

 Automate renewal communications

-Use the low-code no-code functionality of the platform to automate the renewal process with actionable emails.
+Use the low-code, no-code functionality of the platform to automate the renewal process with actionable emails.

 Conclusion

-One way to optimize the renewal management process is to adopt a billing automation solution such as Work 365.
+One way to optimize the renewal management process is to adopt a billing automation solution like Work 365.
 With this tool, CSP partners can simplify and streamline the entire renewal process, from billing to communication, and ensure that they have the right policies in place for auto-renewal and retention.
 Work 365 can help CSP partners navigate the complexities of Microsoft NCE and manage renewals effectively, all while improving customer satisfaction.

 View a recent webinar where we are joined by Microsoft Partners and Work 365 users to discuss Managing Renewals and NCE complexities